Posted by Unknown Posted on 7:55 PM with 1 comment

 Currently, employing this technique, semen can be obtained in more than 90% of neurologically impaired men.
 More than 40% of the couples achieve pregnancy with IUI or IVF.
 Pregnancy rates are slightly better among couples in which the male partner had SCI (43%) or idiopathic anejaculation (33%) then those who had undergone retroperitoneal lymph node dissection (20%) or had diabetes (0%).

-Posted by india summer Posted on 7:46 PM with No comments
+Posted by Unknown Posted on 7:46 PM with No comments